 SIBULAN: Out of all of my siblings I'm - there's four of us - they're all together married, or engaged and I'm the only one.
 So the pressure is really on now, like, you have to find a man and, you know - my mom is always like, why don't you just go to India, go find a guy in India.
 And I'm like no - try to stick to somebody here.
 It's so much easier.

 KHALID: The night begins with a round of bingo - Islamic style with questions like what do you enjoy about Ramadan?
 Within a few minutes it's time for the evening prayer.

-Ms. BATHSHEBA FILPOT (Muslim single): Mingling of the sexes is not really, you know, something that, you know, easy or it's not something that is embraced.
+BATHSHEBA FILPOT: Mingling of the sexes is not really, you know, something that, you know, easy or it's not something that is embraced.
 It's generally the opposite.
 So I think you're just attending prayers on Friday just coming out for a few events like that.
 It can be difficult because you tend to grab things towards the same sex.

 KHALID: For Imam Majud, the social and religious factors of marriage go hand and hand.

 MAJUD: We teach in the program some aspects of what this organization look like?
 We used the holy Koran teaching out the Prophet Mohammed, be (unintelligible) on him and we'll explain the responsibility of husband and wife from this other perspective.

 KHALID: As she closes the night, Amara offers a few words of encouragement for her guests.